-Pursuant to Code of Civil Procedure Section 1010.6, documents filed by represented parties in all limited, unlimited, and complex civil actions must be filed electronically unless the Court excuses parties from doing so.
+Pursuant to Code of Civil Procedure section 1010.6(d), documents filed by represented parties in all limited, unlimited, and complex civil actions must be filed electronically and allow for service electronically, unless the Court excuses parties from doing so.
 Although not required, self-represented parties are encouraged to participate in electronic filing and service.
 If a party with a fee waiver files documents electronically, that party is exempt from the fees and costs associated with electronic filing.